 - Perspective.
 The general consensus is that the synopsis should be written in an active voice.
-Use present tense and third person point of view, even if the novel utilizes first person.
-Remember that the synopsis is a tool for drawing in readers.
-While the story might hinge on the inner workings of your protagonist, the synopsis is a detached overview of sorts, and will function most provocatively when the reader is at a remove.
+Use the present tense and third person point of view, even if the novel utilizes the first person.
+Remember that a synopsis is a tool for drawing in readers.
+While the story might hinge on the inner workings of your protagonist, the synopsis is a detached overview of sorts and will function most provocatively when the reader is at a remove.

 Lastly, realize that there is no definitely correct formula for writing a synopsis (or anything for that matter!).
 The above points may help create a synopsis in line with the general market.
 Use this advice to help create a marketable blurb, to entice and excite your readers!